-The following is a sample charter school conflict of interest policy that adopts the Political Reform Act of 1974 and California Government Code sections 81000 - 91015.
+The following link is to a sample charter school conflict of interest policy that adopts the Political Reform Act of 1974 and California Government Code Sections 81000 - 91015.
 This sample also identifies those who must report conflicts of interest using Form 700, Statement of Economic Interests, including consultants.
 To download a Microsoft Word version of the policy, click here.